aiman-al-masoud/deixiscript/docs/thesis/3-naturalistic-programming.typ

 // We suggest that it might be proficuous to examine the way this mapping...

+=== LLMs and naturalistic languages

+Ultimately, we think that the efforts to improve LLMs that work as "translators" from natural language to some programming language will have a tremendous impact on the way people write software in the future.

+We think perhaps this could also be helpful in gaining some better empirical understanding of what some researchers call "programmatic semantics" (the way natural language structures map to traditional programming language structures), which we also talked about in a previous section @metafor.

+While it is a great thing to have a black-box that works as an automatic natural language to code translator, nonetheless, we think it would be of some (at least theoretical) benefit to complement those lines of research with the development of programming languages that are closer to the way humans think to being with, of new formal languages that finally bridge the _Semantic Gap_ between our ideas and the machine's primitives.

 == Criticism

-Despite the advantages, and independently of the implementational difficulties, there are some strong negative points to be made about programming in natural language.
+Despite the advantages, and independently of the implementational difficulties, there are some strong negative points to be made about natural language (used as a programming language).

 === A Lack of Precision